Estimated reading time: 5 minutes

 - 450 g smoked haddock

 - 100 g samphire

 - Rinse the rice in water until clear.
 Place the rice in a saucepan with plenty of water and bring to the boil.
-Simmer for 10 minutes then drain in a colander and pour over cold water.
+Simmer for 10 minutes then drain in a colander.

 - In the meantime boil the eggs for 8 minutes then plunge in cold water.
 Shell the eggs and cut into quarters.

 - At the same time place the smoked haddock in a large frying pan and cover with cold water.
 Bring to the boil and turn off after 5 minutes.
 The fish should be just cooked.
 Drain and flake the fish into large chunks.